XiaoouPan/FarmTest/README.md

 * Error: "library not found for -lgfortran/-lquadmath": It means your gfortran binaries are out of date.
 This is a common environment specific issue.

   1. In R 3.0.0 - R 3.3.0: Upgrading to R 3.4 is strongly recommended.
 Then go to the next step.
 Alternatively, you can try the instructions [here](http://thecoatlessprofessor.com/programming/rcpp-rcpparmadillo-and-os-x-mavericks-lgfortran-and-lquadmath-error/).

-    2. For >= R 3.4.* : download the installer [here](https://gcc.gnu.org/wiki/GFortranBinaries#MacOS).
+  2. For R version >= 3.4.* : download the installer [here](https://gcc.gnu.org/wiki/GFortranBinaries#MacOS).
 Then run the installer.

+* Error: "cannot remove prior installation of package 'Rcpp'": This issue happens occasionally when you have installed an old version of package `Rcpp` before.
+Updating `Rcpp` with command `install.packages("Rcpp")` will solve the problem.

 ## Functions